DALL·E image inspired by music of Nas.

 • Emotions and Actions: You can add emotional or action-oriented descriptions to your prompt.
 For instance, “a happy dog playing in the snow” or “a sad robot sitting in a dark room.”

 A bigger toolkit can also help.
-Entering the expanded prompt in Microsoft’s Bing Image Creator and its advanced DALL-E 3 generator both create more natural if not quite realistic figures.
+Entering the expanded prompt in Microsoft’s Bing Image Creator and its advanced DALL-E 3 generator create more natural if not quite realistic figures.

 Four views a man in a suit ahead of a crowd.